In direct dialogue – The most frequently asked questions from Amazon sellers

 Error identification up to 18 months in the past

-A question that has come up in every previous webinar concerns the time range of Lost & Found in uncovering FBA errors – depending on the case type, it can go back up to 18 months, with the case type “FBA fees” having a range of three months, and the case type “incoming shipments” having a range of six months.
+A question that has come up in every previous webinar concerns the temporal scope of Lost & Found in the detection of FBA errors – depending on the case type, it is up to 18 months retroactively, only for the case type “FBA fees” the scope is three months, and for the case type “incoming shipments” it is six months.
 Given that most sellers only learn about FBA errors and the possibility of refunds after about ten months, this is an extremely important question.
 In fact, a lot can accumulate in 18 months.
 It is not uncommon for the first refund for SELLERLOGIC new customers to reach five-figure amounts, especially for companies with a high return rate, such as in the clothing sector.

 Questions about price optimization

-More and more often, we encounter the question of what would happen if two people use the same repricer to sell the same product at the same time.
-Does the repricer stop working?
+More and more often we encounter the question of what would happen if two people sell the same product at the same time with the help of the same Repricer.
+Does the Repricer stop working?
 Do both lose the Buy Box?
-Does the repricer take a screenshot?
+Does the Repricer take a screenshot?

 The answer is simpler than one might think: The Buy Box is awarded to the person with the best – price-independent – metrics.

-This refers to the metrics that Amazon considers relevant for winning the Buy Box.
+These are the metrics that Amazon considers relevant for winning the Buy Box.
 The price remains the most relevant metric of all.
 However, if both sellers have optimized for the best price, the algorithm focuses on other metrics.
-These include, among other things, customer service, the seller ranking, the order defect rate, the number and quality of product reviews, delivery time, and leniency towards customers regarding the refund policy.
-Which metrics are decisive in individual cases depends entirely on the specific case.
-Often, the location of the product is also decisive.
-For example, if two people are competing for the Buy Box for a product that is primarily sold in Italy, the person whose product can be delivered to Italy faster wins the Buy Box, because it is stored in Munich, for example, and not in Berlin.
+These include, among others, customer service, seller ranking, order defect rate, number and quality of product reviews, delivery time, and leniency towards customers regarding the refund policy.
+Which metrics are decisive in each case depends entirely on the specific situation.
+Often, the location of the product is also a determining factor.
+For example, if two people are competing for the Buy Box for a product that is primarily sold in Italy, the person wins the Buy Box whose product can be delivered to Italy faster because it is stored in Munich, for example, and not in Berlin.

 Another option is the division of the Buy Box among the sellers.
 If that happens, it will also be displayed in our software.